US closing Tesla death probe, won't seek recall: source

 Tesla Motors Inc in September unveiled improvements to its Autopilot semi-autonomous software, adding new limits on hands-off driving and other features that its chief executive officer said likely would have prevented a fatality.

-Tesla's Autopilot, introduced in October 2015, has been the focus of intense scrutiny since it was revealed in July that Joshua Brown, a Tesla Model S driver, was killed while using the technology in a May 7 collision with a truck in Florida.
+Tesla's Autopilot, introduced in October 2015, has been the focus of intense scrutiny since it was revealed in July that Joshua Brown, a Tesla Model S driver from Ohio, was killed while using the technology in a May 7 collision with a truck in Florida.

+The investigation was closely watched by automakers who are introducing semi-autonomous features and pursuing fully self-driving vehicles.
+Brown's death raised questions about whether regulators have the authority to oversee rapidly developing vehicle technologies.

 Videos posted by Tesla drivers on YouTube showed close calls on the road with Autopilot.